 The second element of the protocol involves the use of an open-source plug-in for ImageJ to conduct the cross-correlation analyses9.
-This is coupled with the implementation of a simple statistical thresholding scheme (i.e. intensity capping)10 to improve image signal prior to cross-correlation, and a post-correlation vector validation scheme, the normalized median test (NMT), to eliminate spurious vectors through comparison of each to its nearest neighbors11.
-Collectively, this allows imaging to be accomplished using equipment commonly found in many bioengineering laboratories (e.g., fluorescence microscope with filtered, continuous white light), thus eliminating the need for many of the costly components of typical PIV systems (e.g., pulsed laser, synchronizer, cylindrical optics, and proprietary software).
-Figure 1 illustrates the various components of the PIV setup used in this study, which also includes a variable-speed gear pump to enable recirculating flow of a transparent mock blood solution through PDMS-based neurovascular tissue phantoms.
-12–1415, 1617–2021Further details regarding the mock blood solution formulation, video collection, image processing, and data analysis are provided in Protocol Sections 3 to 5.
+This is coupled with the implementation of a simple statistical thresholding scheme (i.e. intensity capping)10 to improve image signal prior to cross-correlation, as well as a post-correlation vector validation scheme, the normalized median test (NMT), to eliminate spurious vectors through comparison of each to its nearest neighbors11.
+Collectively, this allows imaging to be accomplished using equipment commonly found in many bioengineering laboratories, thus eliminating the need for acquisition of many of the costly components of typical PIV systems (e.g., pulsed laser, synchronizer, cylindrical optics, and proprietary software).
+Further details regarding the video collection, image processing, and data analysis are provided in Sections 5 and 6 of the Protocol.

+Figure 1 illustrates the PIV setup used in this protocol, which relies upon a fluorescence microscope equipped with a high-speed camera for imaging, as well as an external, continuous white-light source (i.e., metal halide lamp) for through-objective volumetric illumination.
+A variable-speed gear pump is used to impose recirculating flow of a transparent mock blood solution through the neurovascular tissue phantoms.
+The solution is composed of a 60:40 mixture of DI water and glycerol, which is a common substitute for blood in hemodynamics studies12–14, due to: a) its similar density and viscosity, i.e. 1080 kg/m3 & 3.5 cP, vs. 1050 kg/m3 & 3.0 – 5.0 cP for blood15, 16; b) its transparency in the visible range; c) its similar refractive index as PDMS (1.38 vs. 1.42 for PDMS)17–20 , which minimizes optical distortion; and d) the ease with which non-Newtonian behavior can be introduced, if needed, via the addition of xanthane21.
+Finally, fluorescent polystyrene beads are used as tracer particles (10.3 μm diameter; 480 nm/501 nm excitation/emission).
+While neutrally-buoyant beads are desired, sourcing tracer particles with optimal fluid mechanical properties (e.g., density, size, composition) and emission wavelength can prove challenging.
+For example, the beads used herein are slightly less dense than the glycerol solution (1050 kg/m3 vs. 1080 kg/m3).
+However, the hydrodynamic effects thereof are negligible, given that the duration of a typical experiment is far shorter than the time scale associated with buoyancy effects (i.e., 5 min & 20 min, respectively).
+Further details regarding the mock blood solution formulation and in vitro circulatory system setup are provided in Sections 3 and 4 of the Protocol.

 PROTOCOL:

 ABS-based Sacrificial Mold FABRICATION

-Design inverse model of desired tissue phantom using CAD software.
+Design an inverse model of the desired tissue phantom using CAD software.

-Print model using 3D printer.
+Print the model using a 3D printer with ABS as the build material.

-A fused deposition modeling system is used herein, with ABS as the build material (0.635 mm resolution in build-plane, and 0.178 mm layer resolution).

-ABS is well-suited for use as sacrificial mold material, since it has sufficient strength and rigidity to maintain structural integrity after removal of the support material, and it is soluble in common solvents (e.g., acetone).

 PDMS-Based Vascular Phantom Fabrication

+Mixing

-MixingMix PDMS monomer base and curing agent in 10:1 ratio for 5 to 10 min.
+Mix the PDMS prepolymer base and curing agent in a 10:1 ratio (by weight).
+A 66 g mixture provides sufficient material for fabrication of phantoms with volumes up to 50 cm3.

-Place mixture in vacuum desiccator for 60 min to degas and minimize bubble entrapment.
-Cyclic pressurization/depressurization may be used to facilitate bubble rupture.
+Place the mixture in a vacuum desiccator for 60 min to degas and minimize bubble entrapment.
+Use cyclic pressurization/depressurization to facilitate bubble rupture.